Onur Avatar

 $$ f(x) = \begin{cases} \frac{1}{8}, & x = 0, \\[6pt] \frac{3}{8}, & x = 1, \\[6pt] \frac{3}{8}, & x = 2, \\[6pt] \frac{1}{8}, & x = 3, \\[6pt] 0, & \text{otherwise}. \end{cases} $$

-Consider a continuous random variable X with the following piecewise PDF defined:
+Consider a continuous random variable X with the following PDF defined:

 $$ f(x) = \begin{cases} x, & 0 \leq x < 1, \\ 2 - x, & 1 \leq x \leq 2, \\ 0, & \text{otherwise}. \end{cases} $$